adityasoman/Aditya_Website/content/posts/unit-detailing-problem.md

 The blocks are assigned in the voxelated grid either room by room or by simply enumerating through the array in row wise or column wise manner.
 The blocks are picked based on the location of the voxel in the floor plan.
 The voxels in the room clusters store information regarding their position (corner/intermediate/junction) and requirement like doors and windows based on which appropriate block is assigned.
 In the manual process the appropriate blocks can be selected manually and assigned.
 This concludes the unit-detailing process.

 {{< image src="https://raw.githubusercontent.com/adityasoman/Aditya_Website/main/content/Images/Unit_Detailing.gif" >}}
-Unit Assignment base don the choices made by the user
+Unit Assignment based on the choices made by the user